-Offsetting collections and offsetting receipts are income that are deducted from outlays, rather than counted on the receipts side of the budget.
-They result from business-like activities such as the sale of stamps by the Postal Service.
+Offsetting collections and offsetting receipts are income that is deducted from outlays, rather than counted on the receipts side of the budget.
+They result primarily from business-type or market-oriented activities with the public and intragovernmental transactions with other Government accounts.